20 interesting facts about New Zealand, the “paradise of the Pacific”

 Church of the Good Shepherd, Lake Tekapo, New Zealand

 About half of the population in New Zealand is non-religious.
-The largest religion in New Zealand is Christianity which is followed by 37% population.
-Hinduism is the second-largest religion followed by 2.6% population.
+The largest religion in New Zealand is Christianity, followed by Hinduism.

 Forest cover in New Zealand